OUR PRODUCTION TEAM

 Ryan joined Ballet Theatre UK in 2018 as ‘Technical Manager and Lighting Designer’ after working at a leading musical theatre school.
 With over 20 year's experience in the theatre and entertainment industry, both nationally and internationally, Ryan has brought a new and innovative approach to the company's technical staging and lighting design.
 His work for the company includes Beauty and the Beast, Swan Lake, The Wizard of Oz, The Sleeping Beauty and Giselle.

 Charlotte was born in Leicestershire and was a professional dancer prior to working for Ballet Theatre UK.
 She trained at Phil Winston Theatreworks in Blackpool.
 Upon graduating from theatre school, Charlotte toured around the country as the UK’s #1 Cheryl Cole Tribute, Simply Cheryl, as well as a featured dancer for Kylie Feverish, both productions featuring choreography created by Charlotte.

-Whilst dancing professional Charlotte furthered her training and now carries qualifications include Licentiate Street dance, Licentiate Freestyle and Associate Tap along with various grades in Ballet, Modern Jazz, Theatrecraft, Cheerleading and LAMDA.
+Whilst dancing professional Charlotte furthered her training and now carries qualifications including Licentiate Street dance, Licentiate Freestyle and Associate Tap along with various grades in Ballet, Modern Jazz, Theatrecraft, Cheerleading and LAMDA.